base-org/web/apps/base-docs/docs/building-with-base/guides/using-supra-vrf.md

 ## What is a Verifiable Random Function (VRF)?

-A Verifiable Random Function (VRF) provides a solution for generating random outcomes in a manner that is both decentralized and verifiably recorded on-chain.
+A Verifiable Random Function (VRF) provides a solution for generating random outcomes in a manner that is both decentralized and verifiably recorded onchain.
 VRFs are crucial for applications where randomness integrity is paramount, such as in gaming or prize drawings.

 Supra dVRF provides a decentralized VRF that ensures that the outcomes are not only effectively random but also responsive, scalable, and easily verifiable, thereby addressing the unique needs of onchain applications for trustworthy and transparent randomness.